Moonar-png/cybersecurity-automation-portfolio/README.md

 Overview

-This project is a practical application of the skills I learned in my Google Cybersecurity Certificate.
+This project is a practical application of the skills I learned in my Google Automate Cybersecurity Task with Python Certificate.

 Project Goal: "Allow List Updater"